nodemailer/ethereal-www/docs/faq.md

 #### 4\.
 Should I generate a new account for every message

-You sure don't have to even though you can if you wanted to.
+You sure don't have to even though you can.
 Account details are cached in memory so if you make two account requests from the same process you only create one new account.
 If you do not want to list sent messages then you don't have to worry about accounts, if you do though, then you should store the account details somewhere and reuse these.
+Normally you would generate a single account and use it for all your testing.

 #### 5\.
 How long are the messages stored

-Messages are stored for 7 days.
+Messages are stored for 7 days, after what these are deleted.

 #### 6\.
 Are there any rate limits?